Before the climb

 Is climbing Kilimanjaro safe?

-Objective risks on a non-technical high trek, how KPAP-aligned teams treat porters, and what “safety culture” should look like on the ground.
+Objective risks on a non-technical high trek, how KPA-aligned teams treat porters, and what “safety culture” should look like on the ground.

 Real risks (honest list)